History, Politics and Society Summer School

 • The Politics of Migration: Colonial Legacies, Nation-Making, and Cultures of Resistance

-• The Social Mind and Matrix
+• The Social Mind and Matrix.

 The programme provides a minimum of 46.5 contact hours, comprising:

-• 22.5 hours of lectures (15 lectures, each lasting 1.5 hours).
+• 22.5 hours of talks (15 sessions, each lasting 1.5 hours).

 Social programme